 - WFPB + Plantricious – In order to meet this compliance, you’ll want to remove any oil from the recipe and take it easy on the salt.

-- Other add-ins – There are countless other ingredients you could toss into this salad.
+- Add-ins – There are countless other ingredients you could toss into this salad.
 Some of my favorite choices are vegan feta crumbles, onion chives, fresh basil, crunchy cucumbers, etc. I make a similar rendition of this corn tomato avocado salad you might also like using heirloom tomatoes, Avocado Tomato Salad.

 - Make it spicy – Add some pickled jalapenos, pepperoncini peppers, or even freshly diced jalapenos to add a spicy kick.
 There are a plethora of peppers to choose from that would pair nicely with this flavor combination.

 Personally, I like to eat this salad the day it is made.
 However, as long as it’s stored properly, you should have no issue keeping it fresh.
 The best way to store it is in a sealed container in the crisper of your fridge.
 Never freeze it as the veggies never make it back out alive, if you know what I mean.
 It changes their texture, wilts and wrinkles everything, making it an unsightly and untastely occurrence.

 Is Avocado Salad Healthy?

 You bet it is, my friends!
 There is nothing but fresh ingredients brimming from this recipe.
 Of course, it’s important to note that while my recipe is brimming with all the healthy choices, not all salads are made equally.
 This means that ingredients can change drastically from recipe to recipe.

 It’s always a great idea to check out the ingredients list before jumping into any recipe, just in case.
 It’s crazy the surprises that people can toss into a salad to make it very unhealthy.
 Just as a tip, the dressing is always everyone’s biggest downfall when it comes to healthy choices.
 For me, as long as it’s fresh and made with whole plant foods, I have zero worries about carbs or calories.

 More Avocado Recipes